What immediate steps can researchers take?

 If my human subjects research is paused, how long do you anticipate this time period to last?

-To de-densify the campus and lower the potential exposure to COVID-19, DU has implemented a pause in research for protocols that involve bringing unaffiliated persons to campus for non-essential research procedures or interactions during the first two weeks of classes.
-This temporary pause in research is scheduled from September 14th through September 25th.
+To de-densify the campus and lower the potential exposure to COVID-19, DU has implemented a pause in research for protocols that involve bringing unaffiliated persons to campus for non-essential research procedures or interactions during the Orange Alert Level.
+This temporary pause in research began Monday, October 26, and does not currently have an end date.
+The University will re-evaluate biweekly and decisions will be made based upon city and state mandates.
+Any announcement for an extension of this research pause will be sent the Friday of each week.

-If there is an outbreak on campus during this pause in research, will research be paused indefinitely?
+If there is an outbreak on campus and a pause in research is issued, will research be paused indefinitely?

-A temporary pause in research on campus is scheduled for a two-week period, beginning September 14th through September 25th.
 If an outbreak occurs on campus, the COVID-19 Response Team (CRT), in coordination with the Chancellor and Provost, will implement response protocols based on state and local guidance and current campus information, and will make decisions on whether to revert back to a stricter safety precautions for the campus.
-If a stricter phase is imposed on the DU campus, additional restrictions may be placed on research activities.
+If a stricter phase is implemented additional safeguards and restrictions will need to be incorporated into current research protocols and activities.
+Researchers that need to be on campus to continue their work should make sure they are identified having a Phase II Covid access.
+This can be done by logging in to PioneerWeb.
+To make changes to your phase, follow the instructions below:

 If my research involves recruiting and enrolling DU students, staff or faculty on campus, does my research need to be paused?

-For IRB-approved protocols that involves the enrollment of DU students, staff or faculty who are current research participants, and who have completed the Fall Return to Campus Procedures, research may continue as approved.
+For IRB-approved protocols that involve the enrollment of DU students, staff or faculty who are current research participants, and who have obtained Phase III access and observe all additional safety measures per DU COVID-19 Protocol issued by the Provost’s Office, research may continue as approved.

-If the research involves potential participants who are not affiliated with DU, any intervention that occurs on the DU campus must be temporarily paused and any appointments must be re-scheduled until after September 25th.
+If the research involves potential participants who are not affiliated with DU, any intervention that occurs on the DU campus must be temporarily paused.
 If a research project meets the criteria for an appeal, a waiver may be granted by their Dean or Chair.
-Even if investigators follow the current COVID-19 safety precautions, all unaffiliated individuals must not participate in any in-person interactions if conducted on the DU campus during the two-week pause in research period unless a waiver has been issued.
+Even if investigators follow the current COVID-19 safety precautions, all unaffiliated individuals must not participate in any in-person interactions if conducted on the DU campus during the Orange Alert Level period unless a waiver has been issued.

 Restarting Research Paused Due to COVID-19